-Huawei set a new standard in smartphone photography with its P20 Pro launched earlier this year.
+Huawei set a new standard in smartphone photography with the P20 Pro earlier this year.
 Now, the company is taking things a step up with its latest Mate 20 series.
-Huawei today launched the Mate 20, Mate 20 Pro, Porsche Design Mate 20 RS, and the large-screened Mate 20 X. Having spent some time with these devices at the launch event in London, here are my first impressions of the Mate 20 and the Mate 20 Pro.
+After an unveiling in the UK last month, Huawei has today launched the flagship Mate 20 Pro smartphone in India.
+It is priced at Rs 69,990, and will be going on sale exclusively via Amazon India starting December 4.
+Having spent some time with the device during the London launch, here are my first impressions.

-With up to 6GB RAM (8GB on Mate 20 RS) on offer, these smartphones are quite capable of handling anything from day-to-day multitasking to graphic-intensive games with ease.
-On the software front, the devices run the latest Android Pie out-of-the-box wrapped under EMUI 9.
+With up to 6GB RAM on offer, the smartphone is quite capable of handling anything from day-to-day multitasking to graphic-intensive games with ease.
+On the software front, the device runs the latest Android Pie out-of-the-box wrapped under EMUI 9.

 The four cameras on board the Mate 20 smartphones is again among the highlights.
 These camera lenses and the LED flash are arranged in a square-ish pattern at the back.